-We examine 1) how world-leading outcomes have been achieved with 100,000 “jobseekers” and 2) why a government department, no-longer interested in positive psychology, is funding a national program of positive psychology workshops for tens of thousands of the most vulnerable in society.
+We reveal 1) how world-leading outcomes have been achieved with 100,000 “jobseekers” and 2) why a government department, no-longer ‘interested’ in positive psychology, is funding a national program of applied PP workshops for tens of thousands of their most vulnerable citizens.

 He has found that implementing positive psychological interventions to a sometimes resistant client group needs a good deal of contextualisation – but it has yielded world-leading return to work outcomes from almost 100,000 adults across three continents.
 An MBA (Cranfield) and a track record working with government departments has enforced an ability to bridge the sometimes alien worlds of academia, policy and real-world implementation – with some debunking of conventional wisdom along the way.

 Robert Easton, MAPP

 Collective Workplace Flourishing – Development and Validation of a Multi-dimensional Scale

 Bob has deep interest in understanding, measuring and creating the conditions for flourishing workplace collectives.
 He is currently enrolled in a Doctorate in Management and Design of Sustainable Systems at Case Western Reserve University, USA, where he holds two fellowships: Doctor of Management Design Fellow and Fellow, Fowler Center for Sustainable Value, Case Western Reserve.
 Bob also holds a Bachelor of Commerce degree from Victoria University (NZ), a graduate diploma in psychology from Massey University (NZ), a Master of Defense Studies from Deakin University (Australia), a Master of Business Administration from Macquarie University (Australia) and a Masters of Applied Positive Psychology from the University of Pennsylvania.